MDN Web Doc's content is available free of charge and is available under various open-source licenses.

 In the above example, "Mozilla Contributors" links to the history of the cited page.
-See Best practices for attribution for further explanation.
+See Recommended practices for attribution for further explanation.

 Code samples added on or after August 20, 2010 are in the public domain CC0.
 No licensing notice is necessary but if you need one, you can use: